 7. Pilav

-If you are longing for a Turkish meal with rice, then the Pilav is a should-try.
+If you long for a Turkish meal with rice, then the Pilav is a should-try.
 Like many cuisines, there are a variety of approaches to serving this meal.
-However, the principle shape is far cooked with undeniable rice at the side of the water, butter, and vegetable oil.
+However, the principal shape is cooked with undeniable rice at the side of the water, butter, and vegetable oil.
 There’s additionally a piece of noodle-fashion pasta in there.
 You will even locate eggplant, meat, liver slices, and chickpeas.
 Of direction, it wouldn’t be a Turkish dish without the spices, so it is filled with thyme, cinnamon, pepper, or even a piece of almond.